muhddanielfirdaus/everglow-library/README.md

     - Environment files (e.g., .env) and secret keys are not committed to the repository.
     - Sensitive data such as passwords, tokens and API keys are never exposed in frontend side of code or logs.

- 6. Regular Security Testing:
-    - Static Analysis (SAST) is performed using Snyk Code to detect any insecure coding patterns such as hardcoded passwords or weak hashing.
-    - Dynamic Analysis (DAST) is performed using Burp Suite to detect any vulnerabilities.
-    - Manual testing to ensure that common vulnerabilities including SQL Injection, XSS and CSRF are addressed.

 ## Commit Evidence
 Each security‑related activity, including scan evidence and documentation updates, was committed to the repository with clear commit messages to maintain traceability and accountability.